 Summary credit card receipts that do not detail what was purchased and statements or bank statements are not acceptable forms of backup documentation.

 Travel expense vouchers must include the employee’s signature, as well as a school district approval signature.
 Travel expense vouchers that do not reflect both signatures will be considered incomplete and will not be processed for reimbursement.
-Electronic or stamped signatures by either party are not allowable.

 The transaction recap report (showing that reimbursement) is required.
 It must show who was paid and the amount paid.
 The transaction recap report must reflect a check date and a check number in order for GEAR UP to reimburse the expense.